Beam Blocks and Traps

 - Solutions for up to 80 W or 40 J/cm2 (10 Hz) Beams

-Thorlabs' selection of beam traps and beam blocks are common laser lab safety devices.
+Thorlabs' selection of Beam Traps and Beam Blocks are common laser lab safety devices.
 They are designed to be the terminal piece of an optical system and absorb the incident laser beam.
-Our post-mounted beam traps are suitable for CW (BT600) or CW and pulsed (BT610 & BT620) beams up to 80 W. The BTC30 quick-release trap is suitable for 5 W CW lasers and can be easily inserted into and removed from existing 30 mm cage systems without disassembly.
-The LB1 beam block provides a large absorptive target area for CW beams up to 10 W.
+The beam traps that feature both 4-40 taps for integration into a 30 mm cage system and an 8-32 (M4) tap for post mounting are suitable for CW (BT600) or CW and pulsed (BT610 & BT620) beams up to 80 W. The BTC30 quick-release trap is suitable for 5 W CW lasers and can be easily inserted into and removed from existing 30 mm cage systems without disassembly.
+The LB1 visible beam block provides a large absorptive target area for CW beams up to 10 W. The LB2 IR beam block aborbs CW beams up to 80 W and pulsed beams up to 25 J/cm2, and is also compatible with our 60 mm cage systems.

 Laser Safety and Classification